Nikita1308/Wipro-java-fundamentals-flow-control/README.md

 Assignment 10-

 Write a program to print numbers from 1 to 10 in a single row with one tab space.[*Use for loop*]

+Assignment 11-

+Write a program to print even numbers between 23 and 57.
+Each number should be printed in a separate row.[*Use for loop*]